IBM/packer-plugin-ibmcloud/README.md

 ***********

 ## WinRM Setup
-- `winrm_setup.ps1` and `undo_winrm.ps1` scrips are required on Windows vsi's in order to use WinRM
+- `winrm_setup.ps1` and `undo_winrm.ps1` scrips are required on Windows VSI's in order to use WinRM

 - According with Packer documentation [here](https://learn.hashicorp.com/tutorials/packer/getting-started-build-image?in=packer/getting-started#a-windows-example): "Please note that if you're setting up WinRM for provisioning, you'll probably want to turn it off or restrict its permissions as part of a shutdown script at the end of Packer's provisioning process.
 For more details on the why/how, check out this useful blog post and the associated [code](https://cloudywindows.io/post/winrm-for-provisioning---close-the-door-on-the-way-out-eh/)"

-   IBM Packer plugin ensures to revert WinRM configuration to a pristine state running the script scripts/undo_winrm.ps1 on the section provisioners.
+As a result, IBM Packer plugin ensures to revert WinRM configuration to a pristine state running the script scripts/undo_winrm.ps1 on the section provisioners.

 ***********

-## Developers
+# Developers
 In case you want to contribute to the project there is a folder called `developer` with a script to create the IBM Packer Plugin binary from source code.
 Likewise, there are more Packer Templates examples in both HCL and its equivalent on JSON format.
 Finally, we have an automation via Docker containers to create the IBM Packer Plugin binary.

-### Automation via Docker Container
+## Automation via Docker Container
 If you prefer an automation way to build the IBM Cloud Packer Plugin from source code, then clone it from GitHub.
 There is a `Makefile` and a `Dockerfile` that automate everything for you.